Call us now: 01962 217640

 It is recognised that grandparents may provide significant childcare and often have strong bonds with children which can be very important to a child, particularly when their parents are separating.
 We can assist you if you are a grandparent and have concerns that your important bond with a grandchild is in jeopardy following parental separation.

-Joanne Houston is also a Resolution accredited specialist in international family law and has vast experience of dealing with the international aspects of the law relating to children and in particular the removal of children from England and Wales by resident and non-resident parents.
+Joanne Houston specialises in international family law and has vast experience of dealing with the international aspects of the law relating to children and in particular the removal of children from England and Wales by resident and non-resident parents.

 For further information and support please visit the resolution.org.uk website where helpful information is provided on how to communicate and support your child in a sensitive and child-centred way through the divorce process.

 If you have concerns for the immediate safety of your child call the police and your local Children’s Services department.
 If you think a child is suffering abuse - report it.

 Hampshire Children’s Services - phone 0300 555 1384